ExcessiveOverkill/controller-software/controller-software/core/readme.md

 copy ssh key to zynq:
 ssh-copy-id -i .ssh/zynq em-os@192.168.1.243

-(remove past configs if zynq has been re-imaged) rm -r /home/excessive/.ssh
+(remove past configs if zynq has been re-imaged, don't do this if you have other keys saved, just remove the zynq one) rm -r /home/excessive/.ssh

 create ssh config: